Table of Contents

 If your employer offers you light-duty work after your injury, and you accept, your employer may decide to fire you anyway.
 To justify your termination, they may claim you cannot perform your job well, the company is downsizing, you broke a company rule or they only intended to provide the light-duty work temporarily.
 Your employer may even be looking for a reason to fire you, so if you do return to light-duty work, make sure you show up to work on time and follow all of the company’s rules and policies.

 If your employer lays you off after putting you on light-duty work, you’ll still continue receiving your workers’ comp benefits.
-Though If you’re fired for a good reason, such as for breaking a rule or showing up late, then this may jeopardize your workers’ comp case.
+If your termination is for cause, such as showing up late, breaking a company rule or another justifiable reason, the termination may jeopardize your workers’ comp case.

 Do you have questions or concerns about returning to light-duty work or how light-duty work may affect your workers’ compensation benefits?
 If you have concerns about your work restrictions or your light-duty work hours, consult a workers’ comp attorney.
 At Frommer D’Amico, we will provide you with a free consultation and offer advice about your workers’ comp claim and how to proceed with a light-duty work offer.